From: Stephen Williamson

-- POP (created in 1984), where the emails are downloaded to your local desktop and then normally deleted, is a retrieval protocol only, with the rules covered in RFC 1939.
+- POP-Post Office Protocol (created in 1984), where the emails are downloaded to your local desktop or mobile and then normally deleted from the server, is a retrieval protocol only, with the rules covered in RFC 1939.

-- IMAP (created in 1986) where the emails remain permanently on a central server, is another retrieval protocol, covered in RFC 3501.
+- IMAP-Internet Message Access Protocol (created in 1986) where the emails remain permanently on a central server, is another retrieval protocol, covered in RFC 3501.

-As a bynote, Microsoft then developed MAPI (sometimes called Messaging API) as a way for desktops, mobile phones and tablets to be able to communicate with Microsoft Exchange servers using IMAP style syncing of emails, contacts and calendars.
+- MAPI-Messaging Application Programming Interface (developed by Microsoft since about 1992), is a way for desktops, mobile phones and tablets to be able to communicate with Microsoft Exchange servers using IMAP style syncing of emails, contacts and calendars.
 Click here for further details.

-- All WebMail providers give you a web page interface to your mailbox, and then apply and use SMTP and IMAP protocols, as specified in these RFC documents.
+- WEBMAIL (created about 1993) All WebMail providers give you a web page interface to your mailbox, and then apply and use SMTP and IMAP protocols, as specified in these RFC documents.

 So when you send an email (including any attachments) via a WebMail provider, you are actually submitting a form (HTTP), through your ISP, up to the WebMail provider's web server.
 Noting too, that if there's a long delay in any attachment arriving, the attachment may well be dropped.
 Then the WebMail provider hands the email over to its mail server (SMTP).